 In this paper, a low voltage, low noise and high CMRR operational amplifier for portable monitoring system is proposed.
-The operational amplifier is able to work under 1-V supply and has high CMRR.
+The operational amplifier is able to work under 1-V supply, has high CMRR and low noise.

 2. ECG Data Acquisition System